Need Help After A Scaffold Accident In New York City?

 – back and spinal cord injuries from milder injuries like a bulging disc or herniated disc to serious and life-altering injuries such as paraplegia or quadriplegia

-Scaffolding accidents can lead to serious and even permanently disabling injury.
+Scaffolding accidents can lead to serious and even permanently disabling injuries.
 Victims of scaffolding collapse often find that workers’ compensation benefits cannot adequately address their lost wages, pain, and suffering.
 As a result, they may struggle to provide for their families and make ends meet.
-A personal injury claim is necessary in addition to workers’ compensation.
+A personal injury claim is necessary for addition to workers’ compensation.
 An experienced scaffolding accident lawyer can be a tremendous resource.
 If you’ve been in a scaffolding accident, take the following steps:

 Seek immediate medical attention after a scaffold injury.
 Getting appropriate medical care serves two purposes: it helps you back on the road to recovery, and it provides an official record of your injuries.
 Be sure to follow your doctor’s instructions and keep your follow-up appointments.

 File a workers’ compensation claim.
 While it won’t fully cover your lost wages, it will pay for your medical care and give you some money while a personal injury case is pending.
-Workers’ comp pays for injured worker lost salary due to missed time from employment and medical bills & medical expenses.
+Workers’ comp pays for injured workers’ lost salary due to missed time from employment and medical bills & medical expenses.
 A worker’s compensation attorney will streamline the payment of benefits via this administrative system.

 Contact Frekhtman & Associates for a free case evaluation.
 Our attorneys help the hard-working construction professionals in New York City gain compensation for their injuries, lost wages, medical care, pain, and suffering.
 The work our law firm does leads to scaffold safety with contractors using proper safety equipment.
 Our dedication is evident in our prior work.
 Accident victims should not suffer in silence.
 Talk to us about how our law office can help you.